 Scandinavian Institute of Maritime Law, University of Oslo

-Catherine Banet (Dr) is Associate Professor at the Scandinavian Institute of Maritime Law, Head of the Department of Energy and Resources Law, University of Oslo, Norway.
+Catherine Banet (Dr) is Professor at the Scandinavian Institute of Maritime Law, Head of the Department of Energy and Resources Law, University of Oslo, Norway.
 She specialises in energy law, environmental law, EU/EEA law, state aid law and law of the sea.
 Catherine has background from private law practice (Norway, France), the European Commission (DG ENV), U.S. diplomatic mission and academia.
 She is member of the Advisory Academic Group to the International Bar Association, Section for Energy, Environment and Natural Resources and Infrastructure Law (SEERIL), and Academic Fellow at the Center on Regulation in Europe (CERRE).
 She is the Chair of the Board of the Norwegian Energy Law Association

 Available on the website of the University of Oslo.

 associate professor of Environmental and Climate Change Law

 Centre for International Law and Governance, University of Copenhagen